Alanik/dzieuo.js/README.md

 # Dzieuo.js
 Dzieuo.js is a two dimentional slider plugin for jQuery.
-It allowes both vertical and horizontal transition between slides.
+It allowes both vertical and horizontal transitions between slides.

 ## Usage